What Hyundai certified collision repair actually means

 A real-world scenario: what certification meant for one Hyundai owner

-He located a certified Hyundai collision center about 12 miles away.
-The shop followed Hyundai's published rear structural repair procedure, replaced the subframe section with OEM parts, and performed a post-repair ADAS calibration check.
-The shop also provided written documentation of the repair procedures, a record Marcus kept with the vehicle's service history.
+He found a certified Hyundai collision center 12 miles away.
+The shop followed Hyundai's rear structural repair procedure, replaced the subframe with OEM parts, and ran post-repair ADAS calibration.
+He got written documentation.
+The certified shop cost about $400 more than the DRP estimate, but his insurer recovered part of that after reviewing the itemized OEM parts costs.

 Insurance considerations for Hyundai certified body shops